 Ross Hendry, Chief Executive, Spurgeons Children's Charity

 If you look at the manifestos of political parties on both the left and the right, you’ll see a pattern emerge; in many cases, tackling poverty is seen as a left-wing concern, whilst strengthening family is the sole province of the politically right.
 This separation of key social and economic issues along political lines is all too common.
 But what if, after taking a holistic look at the ugly wound of poverty, we find that it’s not just unhelpful, but impossible to talk about poverty without the family?

 This booklet starts by painting three pictures of contemporary poverty, covering public consciousness of poverty in both Africa and the UK.
 In part II, it explores how we can recover the overlooked economic reality of family, arguing that the Scriptures give us a holistic perspective on family as part of a wider socio-economic vision.
 Finally, part III brings this biblical perspective to bear on today’s world.
 It suggests ways in which these ideas can be applied to face the contemporary challenge of poverty in three key areas: households, churches and government policy.

-Matt N. Williams has masters degrees in musicology and divinity, and has been a student of theology informally and formally for around two decades.
+Matt N. Williams has a Master's degrees in musicology and divinity, and has been a student of theology, both informally and formally, for around two decades.
 He has also taught in Malawi, Northern Ireland and England.

 Cover image designed by Freepik